jhuckaby/pixl-chart/README.md

 |------|---------|
 | Boolean | `true` |

 This causes the chart to automatically be managed by the global chart manager.
 This automatically monitors offscreen charts and renders them as they scroll into view.
 It is also the basis behind the auto-resize system.
-See [Chart Management](#chart-management) below for more details.
+See [Chart Management](#chart-management) for more details.

 ### autoResize